FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 * the signature is base64 URL encoded
 * the encoded signature is appended to the string with a `.` as a separator

-When the JWT is recieved, the same operations can be performed.
+When the JWT is received, the same operations can be performed.
 If the generated signature is correct, the contents of the JWT are unchanged from when it was created.

 ## Limits